On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: The equivalence between the two approaches

-The approach has been adopted to study the QNMs~\cite{agr-qnm-hyperboloidal-04, agr-qnm-hyperboloidal-05, agr-qnm-hyperboloidal-09, agr-qnm-hyperboloidal-10, agr-qnm-lq-matrix-12} as well as the Regge poles~\cite{agr-qnm-Regge-14} of various gravitational systems.
-It has been argued that the choice of hyperboloidal coordinates avoids the pathological behavior at the original spatial boundary.
-As a result, it transforms the QNM calculation into a {\it proper} or {\it genuine} eigenvalue problem, which is preferred over the conventional approach.
-The significance of the approach resides in its potential application in black hole spectroscopy~\cite{agr-BH-spectroscopy-review-04} and, in particular, spectral instability~\cite{agr-qnm-instability-07, spectral-instability-review-20}.
-Although being physically sound and relevant, we show in what follows that the hyperboloidal approach is mathematically equivalent to the approach based on a space-like boundary and asymptotic waveform factorization.
-We first elaborate on its equivalence and then provide a few explicit examples.
+which is an ordinary second-order differential equation in $x$ defined on an interval $[x_-, x_+]$.
+Even though the initial perturbations can never exceed the null infinity, it is worth noting that the boundary condition of Eq.~\eqref{simplified_master_equation} does not correspond to that of a bound state.
+To be more specific, the wave function $\phi(x)$ is regular, but it does not vanish at its boundary $x=x_\pm$.
+This is because the choice of hyperboloidal coordinates does not turn the original problem into a bound state eigenvalue problem, indicating that the underlying physics remains that of an open system, characterized by the outgoing wave boundary condition.
+In other words, the wave function $\phi(x)$ does not vanish at the new boundary; it is just regular and typically attains finite values.
+In what follows, we first elaborate on its equivalence and then provide a few explicit examples.

 Firstly, it has been pointed out that the quasinormal frequencies obtained from Eq.~\eqref{simplified_master_equation} are identical to those derived from Eq.~\eqref{master_frequency_domain}.
-Secondly, the process of separation of variables carried out in the hyperboloidal coordinates ($\tau, x, \lambda$), Eq.~\eqref{wave_function}, can be effectively mapped to its counterpart in the original coordinates ($t, r(r_*)$).
+Secondly, the process of separation of variables carried out in hyperboloidal coordinates ($\tau, x, \lambda$), as given in Eq.~\eqref{wave_function}, can be effectively mapped to its counterpart in the original coordinates ($t, r(r_*)$).
 More specifically, substituting the first line of Eq.~\eqref{compactified_hyperboloidal_approach} into Eq.~\eqref{wave_function}, we find

 Observe that the separation of variables not only extracts the temporal dependence (in $t$) but also carries an additional factor of the waveform which is purely spatially dependent.
 Comparing Eqs.\ \eqref{eq: Leaver-CF} and \eqref{eq: waveformHyper} we can take